Monotone Bounded Depth Formula Complexity of Graph Homomorphism Polynomials: Characterizing Bounded Product Depth Monotone Formulas

 We build a recursive formula $\mathcal{F}$ whose structure mirrors the structure of the tree $T$.
 For any node $t$ in $T$, we use $X_t$ to denote all vertices in $H$ in the bag $t$ and let $A(t)$ denote the set of $t$'s proper ancestors.
 Let $X_{A(t)} = \bigcup_{a \in A(t)} X_a$ be the set of all vertices in its ancestors.
 Let $\phi_{A(t)}$ be an assignment $\phi_{A(t)}: X_{A(t)} \to [n]$.
 We define a formula $\mathcal{F}(t \mid \phi_{A(t)})$ that computes the polynomial for the sub-problem induced by $t$ and its descendants, given the fixed assignment $\phi_{A(t)}$ to all its ancestors.

 First, we define short names for two classes of monomials for convenience.
 Let $\mathsf{EM}(\phi_t, X_t)$ (Edge Monomial) be the product of variables for edges \emph{within} the bag $X_t$:

-and let $\mathsf{ALM}(\phi_{A(t)}, \phi_t)$ (Ancestor Link Monomial) be the product of variables for all edges \emph{between} the current bag and \emph{an ancestor bag}:
+EM is 1 if $X_t$ is an independent set.
+Now, let $\mathsf{ALM}(\phi_{A(t)}, \phi_t)$ (Ancestor Link Monomial) be the product of variables for all edges \emph{between} the current bag and \emph{an ancestor bag}:

+If no vertex in $X-t$ is adjacent to a vertex in an ancestor bag of t, then ALM is 1.
 The required formula is $\mathcal{F}(r \mid \emptyset)$, where $r$ is the root node (it has no ancestors).
+If there are no edges contributing to the product defining EM or ALM, the corresponding monomial is equal to 1.
 We construct this formula inductively starting from the leaves of $t$.
 If $t$ is a leaf node in $T$ with ancestors $A(t)$, the formula is:

 If $t$ is an internal node with children $u_1, \dots, u_m$, its formula is: